dibrale/Regions/README.md

 python .\demo.py
 ```

-You should see logs about chunk storage, message routing, and a synthesized final answer.
+You should see logs about chunk storage, message routing, and a synthesized final answer about the leader of the Zebras.
 The demo also cleans up the sqlite files it created.

 Minimal code sketch (for reference only):